Italian Beef Ragu

 Finely chop the carrot, onion and celery and sweat the vegetables gently in a large frying pan with the olive oil.
 Once the vegetables are soft add the ground beef and pork and cook until browned.

 If there is a lot of excess fat in the pan, drain some out.
 Add the red wine and reduce by half.
-Once the wine has reduced by half add the passata and half of the beef stock and a pinch of salt and pepper.
+Once the wine has reduced by half add the passata, tomato paste and half of the beef stock and a pinch of salt and pepper.

-Stir the sauce and let it simmer on a low heat for 2 and a half hours topping up the rest of the stock as it reduces.
+Stir the sauce then add the bay leaf.
+Let it simmer on a low heat for 2 and a half hours topping up with the rest of the stock as it reduces.

 Tip: Remeber to check on the ragu every now and then to stir it and add extra stock or water if needed.